How We Can Counter Climate Change by Reducing Food Loss and Waste

 After crops are harvested, food loss and waste can continue to leave a significant carbon footprint.
 Inefficient storage methods and indelicate handling can create GHG emissions, while transporting food that ultimately is not consumed still means haulage emissions and energy demands for refrigeration.

 And then there is the biggest cost – the human one.
-Around one in ten people worldwide are estimated to be suffering from chronic hunger.
+Around 842 million people are estimated to be suffering from chronic hunger.
 Food insecurity remains one of the biggest challenges in the world today and food loss is a contributor to that.